 “I didn’t rape you, You made yourself all pretty and cute and climbed in my bed next to me.”

-“My Momma just died and I needed my Daddy to comfort me.
+“My Momma just died and I needed my Poppa to comfort me.
 I wasn’t tryin’ to get you aroused, for Christ’s sake.
 Besides, you used to play grab ass with me before Momma even got sick.”

 “You came on me.
 I’m a guy, when a pretty girl comes on to me, that’s how we act, dammit.”

 June stood looking at him, not knowing how to answer such shit.
 Tears were streaming down her face and her fingers were clenched into claws just like they did when she was a child.

 “I don’t know what the hell happened to you, you fat ugly pig,” he continued.
 “When you was little, you was a pretty little thing.”